sindresorhus/sindresorhus.github.com/source/content/apps/dato.md

 I would appreciate it if you could take a moment to [complain to Apple](https://www.apple.com/feedback/macos.html) that they should bring back the ability to disable the built-in menu bar clock.
 For reference, on macOS 10.15, there's a checkbox called “Show date and time in the menu bar” in “System Preferences › Date & Time › Clock”.
 This checkbox no longer exists on macOS 11 and later.

 I have already [reported it to Apple](https://github.com/feedback-assistant/reports/issues/131), but I have yet to get a reply.

+#### Fullscreen notifications do not work

+Make sure:
+- The fullscreen notifications setting is enabled.
+- You have selected the correct calendars in the fullscreen notifications settings.
+- You have not muted the event.
+- You have not excluded the event with the “Exclude events” setting.
+- You have not already joined the event in the last 30 minutes.

 #### What does the “Hide” button on an event do? {#hide-event}